containers/podman-desktop/website/tutorial/running-an-ai-application.md

 2. Click the **Open AI App** icon to open the ChatBot application locally in a browser.
    ![opening the AI application](img/open-ai-application.png)

-3. Enter your question in the chat box and analyze accuracy of the answer.
+3. Enter your question in the chat box and analyze the accuracy of the answer.
    ![interacted with chatbot application](img/interacted-with-chatbot-application.png)